 It is very common for new owners to overstock the aquarium.
 Although an experienced person may successfully keep a school of 20 small fish in a ten-gallon aquarium, it would be disastrous for a beginner to attempt it.

 The net gallons of water should be the amount of water actually placed in the aquarium after the gravel and decorations are in it.
-You will want to use an 80 percent ratio.
+You will want to use an 80 percent ratio of tank volume to actual water in the aquarium.

 Keeping Incompatible Fish